natalyjc/natalyjc/README.md

 ## Hi there, I'm Nataly 👋

-- 🚀 I'm currently interning at Collins Aerospace as an AI/ML Engineer on the Digital Technology Artifical Intelligence (DT-AI) Team.
+- 🚀 I'm currently interning at Collins Aerospace as an AI/ML Engineer on the Digital Technology Artificial Intelligence (DT-AI) Team.
 I'm working with a team to create a PDF language translation system utilizing neural machine translation models and large language models.
 - 🔭 Last summer I worked as a Summer Research Intern awarded by NASA New Jersey Space Grant Consortium.
 My research focused on predicting hazardous near-Earth objects using Random Forest and class imbalance techniques to enhance space safety.
 - 📫 How to reach me: njimene1@stevens.edu